 Fast forward to today and scanning QR Codes with a mobile phone is commonplace.
-QR codes are in advertising, in mobile applications, and on more and more of the physical products we buy.
-Ironically the same convenience that has made QR codes popular is also cited as a security problem.
-Namely, because users instinctively just scan QR codes, their seemingly random shapes and patterns could contain a malicious URL and the user would be none the wiser until it’s too late.
-Considering the worry, it’s worth remembering that email still remains the most successful and prolific payload delivery for malicious links.
-That hardly stops literally billions of emails from being sent every day – as with email, and SMS texting for that matter, QR codes offer more convenience than danger.
+You see them in advertising, mobile applications, and increasingly on more physical products we buy.
+Ironically, the same convenience that makes these codes popular is also cited as a security problem.
+Namely, because users instinctively scan QR codes.
+Their seemingly random shapes and patterns could contain a malicious URL, and the user would be none the wiser until it’s too late.
+Considering the worry, it’s worth remembering that email remains the most successful and prolific payload delivery for malicious links.
+That hardly stops the delivery of literally billions of emails every day.
+As with email and SMS texting, for that matter, QR codes offer more convenience than danger.

-While these other technologies offer the same core functionality of allowing a user to authenticate a product with a smartphone, the Scantrust solution stands out far and away in terms of value relative to implementation costs while adding a much needed layer of robust security to the sometimes maligned, but ever present QR code.
-This QR code technology is already in production and already making more physical products verifiably genuine.
-In other words, yes, QR codes can be safe and secure.
+While these other technologies offer the same core functionality of allowing a user to authenticate a product with a smartphone, the Scantrust solution stands out in terms of value.
+Relative to implementation costs while adding a much-needed layer of robust security to the sometimes maligned, but ever-present QR code.
+In addition, this technology is already in production and already making more physical products verifiably genuine.
+In other words, yes, these codes can be safe and secure.